marcosassis/codigo/README.md

 matematicamente
 a curva do poema
 o código do código
-do código do código aqui no git:
+do código aqui no git
 ```